 Eating heavy meals late at night will keep your digestive system highly active, heart rate higher and cause disturbance too let alone the physical discomfort of being full.
 Exercise late at night will raise adrenaline leaving you alert and unable to relax.
 Keep calm and take measures to manage your stress, keeping the hormone cortisol in control.

-Use activities to help you relax well in time for bed, warm baths, reading, and avoid working on screens where the blue light emitted is proven to re .
+Use activities to help you relax well in time for bed, warm baths, reading, and avoid working on screens where the blue light emitted is proven to reduce production of melatonin, our sleep hormone.
 Nutrition can help too – the amino acid tryptophan is found in foods such as milk, bananas and poultry.
 Tryptophan aids the production of serotonin and melatonin, the relaxant happy hormones essential for a good nights rest.

 Do all you can to get a good nights rest, and feel better!